-- 1. After powerup, wait at least 250 μs before the DRV2604 device accepts I2C commands. - 2.
+- 1. After powerup, wait at least 250 μs before the DRV2605 device accepts I2C commands. - 2.
 Assert the EN pin (logic high).
 The EN pin can be asserted any time during or after the 250-μs wait period. - 3.
 Write the MODE register (address 0x01) to value 0x00 to remove the device from standby mode. - 4.
 If the nonvolatile auto-calibration memory has been programmed as described in the Auto Calibration Procedure section, skip Step 5 and proceed to Step 6. - 5.
 Perform the steps as described in the Auto Calibration Procedure section.
 Alternatively, rewrite the results from a previous calibration. - 6.
-If using the embedded RAM memory, populate the RAM with waveforms at this time as described in the Loading Data to RAM section.
-Use registers 0xFD to 0xFF to access the RAM as described in the Table 2 procedure. - 7.
+If using the embedded ROM library, write the library selection register (address 0x03) to select a library. - 7.
 The default setup is closed-loop bidirectional mode.
-To use other modes and features, write Control1 (0x1B), Control2 (0x1C), and Control3 (0x1D) as required. - 8.
+To use other modes and features, write Control1 (0x1B), Control2 (0x1C), and Control3 (0x1D) as required.
+Open-loop operation is recommended for ERM mode when using the ROM libraries. - 8.
 Put the device in standby mode or deassert the EN pin, whichever is the most convenient.
 Both settings are low-power modes.
 The user can select the desired MODE (address 0x01) at the same time the STANDBY bit is set.